Hassanalihazaraa/workshop/README.md

 ```
 As you can see we have passed the same totalReportedCases and totalNewCases attributes that we have created inside our controller class and looped through the records and display them in a table.

-if your more curious about Thymeleaf you can find more information [here](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#introducing-thymeleaf)
+if your more curious about Thymeleaf syntax you can find more information [here](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#introducing-thymeleaf)

 #### 7: Congratulations you are now a spring boot Rockstar developer!